 14. Oats

 Oats are whole grain and usually grown in North America and Europe—one of the best sources of getting fiber in your diet.
-They is also highly rich with vitamins, minerals, and antioxidants.
+They are also highly rich in vitamins, minerals, and antioxidants.
 It helps to lower cholesterol and blood sugar levels.
-They are an integral part of muesli, granola, oatmeal cookies, whole-wheat bread, etc. Mostly people prefer to consume it as porridge or oatmeal.
+They are an integral part of muesli, granola, oatmeal cookies, whole-wheat bread, etc. Most people prefer to consume it as porridge or oatmeal.

 Fiber content: 100g of raw oats contain 10.6g of fiber in it.